 - Tailored for Google Ads: If your use case is reducing Google Ads bot traffic, you won’t find a better contender than ClickGUARD.

-- Only works for one kind of bot detection: forget about DDoS, credential stuffing, or protection from other kinds of attacks.
+- Only works for one kind of bot detection: DDoS protection, credential stuffing, or protection from other kinds of attacks are not available.

 Choose ClickGUARD if:

 - You want to get better ROI from your Google Ads campaigns.

 Radware Bot Manager – Protection from All Automated Threats